Do the Digit Insurance

 Steps to perform Simhasana, you can adhere to the following steps:

-Step 2: Then, by bending forward, place your hands on the ground with your fingers facing in the direction of your body.
+Step 2: Then, bend forward and place your hands on the ground, with your fingers facing in the direction of your body.

 Step 3: Try to focus on the middle of your brow as soon as you open your eyes.